Cooperbuilt/Awesome-Learning-For-Awesome-Devs-/README.md

 ### REDUX: a predictable state container for JavaScript apps.

 What are the benefits of Redux?
-+Provides an easier way to share data between components +Provides an enhanced dev experience through Hot Module Replacement and Redux Dev Tools +Makes testing easier, mostly because it facilitates the use of pure functional React components.
+*Provides an easier way to share data between components *Provides an enhanced dev experience through Hot Module Replacement and Redux Dev Tools *Makes testing easier, mostly because it facilitates the use of pure functional React components.
-+Helps manage state in your application
+*Helps manage state in your application
-+View the entire state of your application at once since it’s all in a single state store / tree
+*View the entire state of your application at once since it’s all in a single state store / tree

 ### FIREBASE: A real-time, cloud-hosted database.
 Data is stored as JSON and synchronized in real-time to every connected client.

 #### Two Rules for Schema

-+Keep your data shallow (firebase can only query one node at a time) +Don’t be afraid of duplicating data (to create faster reads)
+*Keep your data shallow (firebase can only query one node at a time) *Don’t be afraid of duplicating data (to create faster reads)

 Imagine the following data =>
 ```